UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/data/tierData/README.md

 in the `tierData` folder, and the working directory needs to also be set to this folder before running `create2011to2019.R`.
 This creates a new folder called `2011to2019Data` that can be added to the `MetaWardsData` repo.

+The script `checks.R` runs a few manual comparisons as a sanity check.